Event camera: Motion detection and tracking

 Segmentation and detection of moving objects viewed by an event camera can seem to be a trivial task, as it is done by the sensor on-chip.
 However, these tasks are difficult, because events carry little information and do not contain useful visual features like texture and color.
-These tasks become further challenging given a moving camera, because events are triggered everywhere on the image plane, produced by moving objects and the static scene (whose apparent motion is induced by the camera’s ego-motion).
+These tasks become even more challenging given a moving camera, because events are triggered everywhere on the image plane, produced by moving objects and the static scene (whose apparent motion is induced by the camera's ego-motion).
 Some of the recent approaches to solving this problem include the incorporation of motion-compensation models and traditional clustering algorithms.

 Potential applications

-Potential applications include object recognition, autonomous vehicles, and robotics.
+Potential applications include most tasks classically fitting conventional cameras, but with emphasis on machine vision tasks (such as object recognition, autonomous vehicles, and robotics.).
 The US military is considering infrared and other event cameras because of their lower power consumption and reduced heat generation.

+Considering the advantages the event camera possesses, compared to conventional image sensors, it is considered fitting for applications requiring low power consumption and latency, and where it is difficult to stabilize the camera's line of sight.
+These applications include the aforementioned autonomous systems, but also space imaging, security, defense, and industrial monitoring.
+Research into color sensing with event cameras is underway, but it is not yet convenient for use with applications requiring color sensing.